 “That’s what I love about architecture: If it’s good, it’s about every color in the spectrum of life; if it’s bad, the colors fade away entirely.”

 On Sept.
-10, 2001, real еstatе developer and former Philippine Ambassador to China Jose “Joey” Antonio was literally sitting in the shadows of the Twin Towers having a cup of coffee.
+10, 2001, real еstatе developer Executive Chairman of the Board Jose “Joey” Antonio was literally sitting in the shadows of the Twin Towers having a cup of coffee.
 He had just wrapped up a business trip and was meeting a friend near the World Trade Center.